misterwhybe/FinalProject/PROCESS.md

 The bar chart was not working perfectly, so today I made it work nicely.
 Some data is missing, so if the year is missing I had to make sure we would show a blank bar, but before it would fill the blank space with other country's data, so now it is fixed.
 It was more difficult than expected, but now it works!
-I tried to make a pie-chart, but it is not working yet
+I tried to make a pie-chart, but it is not working yet.

 # Day 4 (monday, 14-01-2019)
 Today was a bad day.